mrdoob/three.js/threejs/lessons/threejs-indexed-textures.md

 Title: Three.js Indexed Textures for Picking and Color
 Description: Using Indexed Textures for Picking and Color
+Category: solutions
+TOC: Using Indexed Textures for Picking and Color

 This article is a continuation of [an article about aligning html elements to 3d](threejs-align-html-elements-to-3d.html).
 If you haven't read that yet you should start there before continuing here.